Iran releases 5 Americans as US unfreezes billions in oil revenue for Tehran

 Five Americans who had been imprisoned in Iran were allowed to leave the country Monday, President Joe Biden said, after two years of high-stakes negotiations in which the United States agreed to unfreeze $6 billion in Iranian oil revenue and dismiss federal charges against five Iranians accused of violating US sanctions.

-“My heartfelt gratitude goes to President Biden and his administration, which had to make some incredibly difficult decisions to rescue us,” he said in the statement.
-“Thank you President Biden for ultimately putting the lives of American citizens above politics.
-Thank you for ending this nightmare.
-Thank you for bringing us home.”
+“My heartfelt gratitude goes to President Biden and his administration, which had to make some incredibly difficult decisions to rescue us,” he said.

-The Americans will be given a brief medical checkup in Doha before boarding a US government plane back to Washington, officials said.
+US officials said Namazi’s mother and Tahbaz’s wife were also on the plane out of Iran.
+Both women are Americans and had been prevented from leaving the country.

 At the same time as the prisoner exchange, the United States informed Iran that it had completed the transfer of about $6 billion in Iranian oil revenue from South Korea to a Qatari bank account.

-U.S. officials said Namazi’s mother and Tahbaz’s wife are also on the plane out of Iran.
-Both women are Americans and had been previously prevented from leaving Iran by the government there.

-The deal comes as part of a larger effort by the Biden administration to deescalate tensions with Iran, which had soared in the years since President Donald Trump abandoned the 2015 Iran nuclear deal, which placed limits on Tehran’s nuclear program in exchange for sanctions relief.
+Secretary of State Antony Blinken warned Americans on Monday against traveling to Iran and other countries where the risk of being wrongly detained was high.

+“While this group of US citizens has been released, there is no way to guarantee a similar result for other Americans who decide to travel to Iran despite the US government’s long-standing warning against doing so,” he said.

 The release took place two days after the anniversary of the uprising in Iran that erupted after the death of 22-year-old Mahsa Amini in the custody of the country’s morality police.
-Hundreds were killed in the ensuing government crackdown, including at least 44 minors, while around 20,000 Iranians were arrested, the United Nations calculated.
-In the past few weeks, the government has arrested dozens of dissidents and activists in an attempt to prevent a fresh round of protests.
+Hundreds were killed in the ensuing government crackdown, including at least 44 minors, and around 20,000 Iranians were arrested, the United Nations calculated.
+In the past few weeks, the government has arrested dozens of people to prevent a fresh round of protests.

-Critics of Iran’s government say Iran most likely timed the release to distract the news media from the anniversary of the protests and to provide Raisi with a tangible foreign policy success as he meets world leaders and conducts rounds of interviews in New York.

 “The international attention is now diverted from the ongoing horrific human rights situation in the country,” said Hadi Ghaemi, the executive director of the Center for Human Rights in Iran, a New York-based advocacy group.
 “To coincide with the anniversary of the uprising in Iran is seen as a slap in the face of Iranian people inside the country and has angered many.”

-But officials at Iran’s mission to the U.N. dismissed the criticism, saying the timing of the American detainees’ release was conditional on the $6 billion arriving in the Doha bank account and that Iran did not control that process.
+But officials at Iran’s mission to the UN dismissed the criticism, saying that the timing of the American detainees’ release was conditional on the $6 billion arriving in the Doha bank account and that Iran did not control that process.

-In an interview last week in Tehran with Lester Holt, the NBC News anchor, Raisi said the American detainees held in Iran were in “good health” and that Tehran had authority over how it used its released funds.

-“This money belongs to the Iranian people, the Iranian government, so the Islamic Republic of Iran will decide what to do with this money,” Raisi said.

 Only some of the Iranians involved in the deal were jailed in the United States, though all of them faced federal charges.
 Those charges will be dropped under the terms of the deal.

 Several of them are permanent residents of the United States.
-U.S. officials said that two of the jailed Iranians decided to return to Iran on Monday.
-Iran’s Foreign Ministry spokesperson Naser Kanaani said that two would remain in the U.S. and one would return to a third country where he has family.
+US officials said that two of the jailed Iranians decided to return to Iran on Monday.
+Iran’s Foreign Ministry spokesperson Nasser Kanaani said that two would remain in the US and one would return to a third country where he has family.

 Hasanzadeh has said he will return to Iran.

-Negotiations to release the Americans accelerated in the spring, according to people familiar with the discussions, when Brett H. McGurk, the coordinator for the Middle East and North Africa at the White House, met with officials in Oman in early May.
+Negotiations to release the Americans from Iran accelerated in the spring, when Brett H McGurk, the coordinator for the Middle East and North Africa at the White House, met with officials in Oman in early May.

-In August, after Iran released the Americans to house arrest, U.S. officials said they would not celebrate until the Americans were out of Iran and on friendly soil.
+In August, after Iran released the prisoners to house arrest, US officials said they would not celebrate until the Americans were out of Iran and on friendly soil.

-“Of course, we will not rest until they are all back home in the United States,” Adrienne Watson, a spokesperson for the National Security Council at the White House, said at the time.
+The White House on Monday also announced new sanctions on Iran’s Ministry of Intelligence and the country’s former president, Mahmoud Ahmadinejad, for wrongly detaining Americans in violation of the Levinson Act, named after Bob Levinson, a former FBI agent who was believed to be held by Iran for years before his death.

 The Biden administration has made considerable efforts during the last three years to win the release of Americans held in other countries.